Civilization Revolution: Info Center

 • A typical game will last just a few hours, quite a bit shorter than a usual Civilization 4 game on the PC.
 The primary aim is create a game with multiplayer contests in mind, thus shortening unnecessary periods of time, hopefully allowing games to be started and finished in just one sitting.
 Units are produced faster, techs are researched faster, but all with appropriate balance.Units Fighting

-• There is only one map size available in an attempt to ensure the game stays balanced and action-packed, although limiting the ability to enjoy larger, more "epic" settings.
-The environment, or climate, is randomized every time as well, hopefully generated starts for all civilizations that are fair and roughly equivilent.
+• There is only one map size available in an attempt to ensure the game stays balanced and action-packed, although limiting the ability to enjoy larger, more “epic” settings.
+The environment, or climate, is randomized every time as well, hopefully generated starts for all civilizations that are fair and roughly equivalent.

 • The game uses the Havok physics engine to create realistic, interactive environment that is especially apparent during combat, when units fight one another and fall down (see right).